Degenerative Myelopathy and

 Test kits for CDM in cavaliers are available at:

 CDM cannot be cured.
 There are no proven effective therapies to halt or slow its progression.
-An aminocaproic acid (EACA) and n-acetylcysteine (NAC) may slow the progression, but these treatments are experimental and controversial.
+An aminocaproic acid (EACA) and n-acetylcysteine (NAC), combined with vitamins C and E, may slow the progression, but these treatments are experimental and controversial.

-Nevertheless, it is possible to maintain the dog’s quality of life for a short time through exercise and nutrition.
-Exercise, such as walking and swimming, is recommended to maintain the dog’s ability to walk.
+Nevertheless, it is possible to maintain the dog’s quality of life for a short time through nutrition and exercise.
+Well-balanced diets of fresh, unprocessed (no dry foods or kibble) food have been recommended.
+Regular exercise, such as walking and swimming, is recommended to maintain the dog’s ability to walk.

 Assistive walking devices such as lifting harnesses (e.g., Help'EmUp and Eddies Wheels) and wheeled harnesses (see photo above at right) are available to provide affected dogs with some mobility early in the progression of CDM.
 See. also, the YouTube video, "Daisy Gets Her Wheels".